-At his third attempt at crossing the continent from Fowlers Bay to Albany, Edward John Eyre reached the head of the Bight, but the difficulties involved made him decide to send all the members of the expedition back to Adelaide, except for Baxter, Wylie and two other aboriginals.
-With them he intended to traverse the 1368 kilometres to King George Sound, with a determination ‘either to accomplish the object I had in view, or perish in the attempt’.
+At his third attempt at crossing the continent from Fowlers Bay to Albany, Edward John Eyre reached the head of the Bight, but the difficulties involved made him decide to send all the members of the expedition back to Adelaide, except for John Baxter, Wylie, Joey and Yarry.
+With them he intended to traverse the 1368 kilometres to King George Sound, with a determination “either to accomplish the object I had in view, or perish in the attempt.”

 Crossing the continent

-As they continued round the Bight they met with the same difficulties of terrain and lack of water but by the middle of April they were also suffering severely from cold, as they had had to discard most of their clothing.
+As they continued round the Bight they met with the same difficulties of terrain and lack of water and by the middle of April they were also suffering severely from cold, as they had previously discarded most of their clothing.

 Murder of Baxter

-On the night of 29 April two of the natives murdered Baxter and disappeared with most of the provisions and all the serviceable firearms.
+On the night of 29 April Joey and Yarry murdered Baxter and disappeared with most of the provisions and all the serviceable firearms.

-For over a month Eyre and Wylie struggled on to the west, until on 2 June at Thistle Cove they sighted the French whaler Mississippi, under the command of Englishman William Rossiter, who had them picked them up and gave them several days hospitality and replenished their stores, for Eyre insisted on completing his overland journey to King George Sound.
-Moving on through heavy rains and cold weather, they reached Albany on 7 July.
+For more than a month Eyre and Wylie struggled on to the west, until on 2 June at Thistle Cove they sighted the French whaler Mississippi, under the command of Englishman William Rossiter.
+They were picked up by his crew and given hospitality until they recovered their strength.
+After Eyre insisted on completing his overland journey to King George Sound Rossiter replenished their stores, enabling them to move on.
+Through heavy rains and cold weather, they pushed westwards for a further 560 kilometres, reaching Albany on 7 July.